 Most students will complete the PGCE with 60 credits at masters-level, awarded as the Postgraduate Certificate in Education (K20).
 It is also possible for students to complete the PGCE with 120 credits at undergraduate level, awarded as the Professional Graduate Certificate in Education (S16).

-In either case, you will also be recommended for the award of Qualified Teacher Status (QTS) conferred by the Department of Education in England or the GTCW in Wales; or Eligibility to Teach conferred by the Department of Education in Northern Ireland.
+In either case, you will also be recommended for the award of Qualified Teacher Status (QTS) conferred by the Department for Education in England.
 You will also be entitled to use the letters PGCE (Open) after your name.

 As a student of The Open University, you should be aware of the content of the following regulations:

 These regulations are also available on our Essential Documents website.